 For families wishing to purchase branded school uniform, orders can be placed online at www.border-embroideries.co.uk or order forms can be collected from our school office.
+Please note that as a school we actively encourage school colours, so there is no requirement to purchase branded school uniform.

-Our school has a range of good quality, 'pre-loved' school uniforms available in school for families.
+Our school has its own school uniform store for families.
+This promotes recycling of good quality clothing in our school.
+Our school uniform shop is situated in our library and can be accessed across the school day.
 Please contact Louise Bland, our Home School Practitioner for more information.